Bava Nachadu: Plot

 Ajay (Nagarjuna Akkineni) is an adman (director and actor) who has a definite idea about how his future wife should be.
 He marries a village belle Meenakshi (Simran), handpicked by his mother from her native town Kovvuru.
-Meenakshi soon becomes pregnant.
-Sometime later, Meenakshi meets with a hairline fracture.
+Sometime later, Meenakshi meets with a hairline fracture amd gets pregnant.
 Her entire family lands up at Ajay's house to take care of Meenakshi.

 She has a beautiful and greedy sister called Lahari (Reema Sen).
 During that period Suma (Suman Ranganathan), the regular model of Ajay meets with a fracture and Lahari replaces her as the model opposite Ajay.
 Lahari is lured by the modeling profession and then falls in love with Ajay.
 But Ajay does not have any feelings for her.
 Meenakshi gets well and her family returns to their village.

 Lahari tells Meenakshi about her desire to marry Ajay.
 Meenakshi gets mad and returns home to her husband.
 Meanwhile, Lahari attempts suicide.
 Meenakshi, being very close to Lahari, promises Lahari that she will get her married to Ajay.
 The rest of the film is about how Ajay manages to save his marriage without hurting Lahari.